-GetJRowByName

-GetJRowByName
+GetJRowByName GetJRowByName

-Returns (as a R numeric vector) the requested named row from the matrix contained in a jmatrix binary file rowname The name of the row to be returned.
+Returns (as a R numeric vector) the requested named row from the matrix contained in a jmatrix binary file fname String with the file name that contains the binary data. rowname The name of the row to be returned.
 If the matrix has no row names, or the name is not found, an empty vector is returned

-'''

 GetJRowByName(fname, rowname)

-'''